Generation of mechanical interference fringes by multi-photon counting: Introduction

-Our method enables the generation of mechanical superposition states without the need for non-classical optical input states such as single photons.
-Rather, we use an optomechanical interaction for a time much shorter than the mechanical period~\cite{Vanner2011} with a weak optical coherent state and then project the reflected field, via photon counting, onto a superposition of zero and one photon to conditionally generate the superposition.
-In contrast to Refs.~\cite{BJK99, Marshall03}, the measurement used in our scheme leaves the mechanics in a single-mode superposition state, which is achieved by projection from a more easily prepared form of optomechanical correlations.
-A single-mode quantum superposition state---with components separated in the momentum quadrature---will show interference fringes in the position probability distribution with a frequency inversely proportional to the superposition separation.
-When the photon detection registers the required event to prepare such a state an independent readout beam is then used to verify and characterise the mechanical state.
-The process of our scheme is non-classical and generates quantum states of motion independent of the coupling strength and for finite initial thermal occupation.
-Moreover, the size of the generated mechanical superposition state can be made larger by projection onto an optical $N00N$-state~\cite{Boto2000, Walther2004, Mitchell2004}, which can be implemented using coherent state inputs, multi-port interferometry, and multi-photon coincidence measurements~\cite{Resch07}.
-Unlike preparation of large $N00N$ states, projection onto these states is experimentally simple.
+To make larger mechanical superposition states one must engineer an interaction with an effective optical superposition that has a larger variance in the photon number.
+This variance is maximized for optical NOON states~\cite{Boto2000, Walther2004, Mitchell2004}, which are well known for quantum-enhanced metrology applications, however, very challenging to prepare experimentally.
+In our scheme we instead propose to generate large mechanical superposition states by \emph{projection} onto optical NOON-states, which can be much more easily implemented using coherent state inputs, multi-port interferometry, and multi-photon coincidence measurements~\cite{Resch07}.
+Unlike \emph{preparation} of large NOON states, \emph{projection} onto these states is experimentally simple.
 We implement this process experimentally and observe the first mechanical interference fringe pattern and the predicted phase-superresolution for a two-photon coincidence measurement.
-In this proof-of-concept experiment we observe a high-visibility fringe pattern in the mechanical position but we do not observe any non-classical features due to quantum decoherence and low readout sensitivity.
-Generating and observing single-mode non-classicality, such as Wigner negativity, of a massive mechanical oscillator remains an outstanding challenge.
-Our measurement-based-scheme offers a promising route to achieving this important goal and can be readily applied to a number of optomechanical systems beyond the system used here.
-This experimental technique provides a powerful platform to empirically explore open-quantum-system dynamics, test potential collapse models of the wavefunction~\cite{GRW86,Diosi89,Penrose96}, and enable the development of quantum-enhanced weak force sensors.
+In this proof-of-concept experiment we observe a high-visibility fringe pattern in the mechanical position distribution in a classical thermal regime, where no significant non-classicality could be observed.
+Generating and observing superposition states of a massive mechanical resonator remains an outstanding challenge.
+Our measurement-based scheme offers a promising route to achieving this highly sought goal and can be readily applied to a number of optomechanical systems beyond the system used here.